yochaigal/cairn/monsters/bugbear.md

 ---
 # Bugbear
 4 HP, 1 Armor, 14 DEX, club (d8, bulky)
-• Large, hairy, goblinoid-like creatures
+• Large, hairy, goblinoid-like creatures.
-• Use stealth to surprise and attack their victims
+• Use stealth to surprise and attack their victims.
+.